arrowhead-f/core-cpp/README.md

 ini file and certificates in the etc directory of the repo.
 With the NDEBUG macro turned on this search path is turned off, only in the etc and /etc directories are looked up.

-The names of the ini files are as follows*
+The names of the ini files are as follows:

 |Core Element     | Name of the ini file |
 ------------------------------------------